-In the midst of all that, I married my husband, Charlie (my eighth-grade crush back in Maryland!), and had two sons, ultimately deciding I wanted to experience being a stay-at-home mom.
+In the midst of all that, I married my husband, Charlie (my eighth-grade crush back in Maryland), and had two sons, ultimately deciding I wanted to experience being a stay-at-home mom.
 I loved immersing myself into the lives of my boys.
 But once they entered high school, I knew I needed to get my game back on.
 Reentering the workforce in my 40s wasn’t easy.
 Calls weren’t returned; meetings went nowhere.
 I got stuck.
-Much of that was on me—I was grappling with fear of rejection and being judged.
-After just five years out of the workforce, I’d lost my professional confidence.
+Much of that was on me as I grappled with fear of rejection and being judged.
+After just five years out of the workforce, swirling in all the negative messaging about middle age, I’d lost my professional confidence.

-In 2011, I got it back, taking a job as editor-in-chief of Ventura Blvd, a print and digital lifestyle platform focusing on the San Fernando Valley suburb of LA.
+In 2011, I got it back, taking a job as founding editor-in-chief of Ventura Blvd, a print and digital lifestyle platform focusing on the San Fernando Valley suburb of LA.
 And in 2017, I returned to my broadcasting roots and launched the SheSez Podcast, in which I interview fascinating, compelling women who are achieving success on their own terms.
-I talk with women of all life stages, from Oscar winners to Fortune 500 executives to cutting-edge medical researchers.
+I talk with women of all life stages, from Oscar winners to Fortune 500 executives to enlightening women who just seem to have it down.
 I also do a fair number of episodes on cutting edge health & wellness.
-Recent topics include the use of TMS for depression; the specific ingredients to look for on anti-aging product labels; and the use of bio-identical hormones to boost muscle, energy and libido.
+Recent topics include the use of TMS for depression; the specific ingredients (supported by scientific research) to look for on anti-aging product labels; a new drug being for tested by NIMH for mid life depression in women; and the use of bio-identical hormones to boost muscle, energy and libido.

-Regardless of the topic, I try to connect with guests on a real level about what’s important in life, avoiding avoid aimless chatter and quickly getting to the point.
+Regardless of the topic, I try to connect with guests on a real level about what’s important in life, quickly getting to the point.
 I respect and value the 40 or so minutes listeners spend with me and my guests.
 If listeners don’t leave the show with at least one concrete takeaway, I’ve missed the mark.

-When I’m not working, I listen to my husband pontificate about golf, spoil my two Havanese dogs, and relentlessly toil away in my garden.
+When I’m not working, I listen to my husband pontificate about golf, spoil my Havanese dog, and relentlessly toil away in my garden.
 It’s drought-tolerant except in summer, when I get obsessed with growing dahlias and heirloom tomatoes.
 Those too are a labor of love—and another lifelong quest.